MaximStone/VueGameCard/README.md

 # Vue 3D CSS Game Card SFC

-The fastest way to start building the dream game!
+The fastest way to start building the game of your dream!

 [See demo](https://maximstone.github.io/VueGameCard/)